-- establish and maintain an environment where children feel secure, able to talk, and are listened to
+- Establish and maintain an environment where children feel secure, able to talk, and are listened to

-- ensure students know there are adults in the school whom they can approach if they are worried
+- Ensure students know there are adults in the school whom they can approach if they are worried

 We follow the procedures set out by the Bromley Safeguarding Children Board and the London Safeguarding Children Board and take account of guidance issued by the Department for Education.

 If you are worried about the safety or welfare of a student, please contact the Safeguarding Team on firstname.lastname@example.org.

 The nominated Governor responsible for Safeguarding and Child Protection is Olaide Olumide, who can be contacted via the PA to the Headteacher via email on: email@example.com If you believe a child is in immediate danger you should call;

 It is important we have relevant information for our students and Medical Needs is an important part in making sure we safeguard our students.
 If your Child has a medical condition/need please complete the following online form.
 All documents can be sent to FirstAiders@coopersschool.com please make sure to put your child’s name and year group.